 Check out a nice 360° view at BuffaloVR, saying “The Warner Castle Sunken Garden [is] a significant part of the landscape heritage of Rochester.”

 More information about the Warner Castle Sunken Garden

 - Located in the City of Rochester (get directions)

 Beyond the Sunken Garden

-Behind the garden, continue your walk toward Highland Park Bowl–an outdoor amphitheater used for summertime concerts, Shakespeare in the Park and Movies in the Park–crossing the road to visit the incredible tulip beds and the Lamberton Conservatory in Highland Park.
+Behind the garden, you’ll find Highland Park Bowl–an outdoor amphitheater used for summertime concerts, Shakespeare in the Park, and Movies in the Park.

 You can see the Highland Bowl stage in the photograph below through the trees behind the Sunken Garden.

 You’ll find Ellwanger Garden after a short, seven-minute walk down Mt.
 Hope Ave.
 It is privately owned by the bed & breakfast that current operates in the Ellwanger Estate.
 The garden is maintained, however, by the Landmark Society who opens it to the public during the Lilac Fest and on Tuesday nights throughout the summer months.

 Warner Castle and the Sunken Garden are also right across the street from Mount Hope Cemetery.
 The cemetery offers tours throughout the non-winter months to share tales of the people, geology, and trees.
 Fascinating if you have the chance!